Hungary's 'Son of Saul' wins Oscar for best foreign language film

 LOS ANGELES The Hungarian movie "Son of Saul," a harrowing Holocaust drama, won the Oscar on Sunday for best foreign language film.

-It was Hungarian-French director László Nemes' first full-length film and had been seen as the Oscar favorite after winning a Golden Globe and taking the second-highest prize at the Cannes Film Festival.
+It was Hungarian-French director László Nemes' first full-length film and had been seen as the Oscar favourite after winning a Golden Globe and taking the second-highest prize at the Cannes Film Festival.

 "Even in the darkest hours of mankind, there might be a voice within us that allows us to remain human," Nemes said on stage.
 "That's the hope of this film."